ykannappar/project-GitHub/GitHub REST API/troubleshooting.md

 2. Issue: **"Unauthorized" (401)**

-    **Probable cause**: An authentication is required, but missing or invalid.
+    **Probable Cause**: An authentication is required, but missing or invalid.

     **Probable Fix**: